FAQs on radiation exposure and health

 • Is it safe to eat seafood from the Irish Sea?

 Yes.
 The consumption of fish and shellfish is the main way the Irish public are exposed to radiation from Sellafield.
-We constantly monitor radioactivity in seafood from the Irish Sea.
+EPA constantly monitors radioactivity in seafood from the Irish Sea.
 For people who eat very large quantities of fish and shellfish, we have calculated the radiation doses and found that they represent less than one four thousandth of the total annual average dose received by someone living in Ireland.

 • Does air travel pose any radiation risk?